What Is Cloud Hosting?

 When compared to the cloud, VPS hosting is more affordable and offers a higher degree of control.
 On the downside, a VPS is less powerful and not as reliable as the cloud.

-From a technical standpoint, the cloud and VPS hosting are very similar.
+From a technical standpoint, cloud and VPS hosting are very similar.
 This is because both hosting models exclusively employ virtual machines to deliver hosting services.
 However, each web hosting solution takes a different approach.

 With VPS hosting, each client is given root access to a single virtual private server.
 So, if you decide to buy a VPS, you will be provided with a virtual server where you can install any application that you need.
 You will even be able to choose your operating system.